 - if not (was there an issue in the install process); share logs as defined above.

-- ideally service should run ( got to Services--> search for Myrtille--> check status --> if in stop-->start Myrtille)
+- Ideally service should run (go to Services--> search for Myrtille--> check status --> if not stop-->start Myrtille)

-If the service is not auto-started, what are the steps?
+If the service has not auto-started, what are the steps?
 Do we require to restart the scope after that?

 - Go to Services->Myrtille.services -> Startup Type should be “Automatic”

 - Verify: Windows defender firewalll advance settings --> In bound rules--> tektronixMyrtille--> Protocols & Ports --> should be 8021

 Tektronix Myrtille's website should be created and run on 8021.

 If the scope is in a public domain (for example if it’s not in office intra-network) then the following public setting in the firewall profile will help to connect to the scope through Myrtille.
 The steps to do this is: